 "If they don't, then that's what we'll be there for," Takato replied.
 "It'll up to us to educate them."

 "Of course.
 And when it comes to the card game, you guys are the best teachers," a female voice said from behind the two friends.
 Takato and Henry turned around to come face-to-face with fifteen-year-old Suzie Wong, Henry's cheerful younger sister, and her Digimon partner, Lopmon.
-Suzie hasn't changed much over the course of five years, save for the fact that she stopped dressing Terriermon up as the infamous 'Pwincess Pwetty Pants.'
+Suzie hadn't changed much over the course of six years, save for the fact that she stopped dressing Terriermon up as the infamous 'Pwincess Pwetty Pants.'

 Suzie was just getting started with her sophomore year of high school, so she was stuck in West Shinjuku for another three years.
 But, she wasn't worried.
 When they were younger, Suzie was always being left behind by the older kids because of her young age.
 And besides, she always had Lopmon for company.
 The young Tamer gave a laugh before continuing, "You've already taught everyone at the high school... how to beat you."